charlesduvert/Tbook-Api/README.md

 # T-book Web Service API

-Our web service API provides users with fast and reliable access to your T-book data.
+Our Web Service API provides users with fast and reliable access to T-book data.
 You can use the T-book Web Service API to retrieve and manage T-book content.

 ## Getting Started